SECTION 1: THE ESCAPE

 Most of the Czechs who joined the RAF trained at No 6 Operational Training Unit (OTU) at Sutton Bridge beside the Wash before going into specially formed Czech squadrons.
 These squadrons all had numbers in the 300 range, since RAF practice was that units of Allied personnel who had escaped from Europe should carry numbers in this series: the Czechs were allocated six (310-315) but in the event only used four.

 On 10 July 1940, the first Czech fighter squadron 310 was quickly established at Duxford.
 It became operational on 17 August and its Hurricanes fought in the Battle of Britain.
-The squadron’s English motto was ‘We fight to rebuild’.
+The squadron's code letters were NN and its English motto was "We fight to rebuild".

 Less than three weeks after the formation of 310, a second Czech squadron 311 was formed at Honington on 29 July.
 This was a bomber squadron equipped with Wellingtons and commenced raids on 21 September.
-Its Czech motto was the Hussite slogan ‘Na množství nehleďte’ (‘Ignore their numbers’).
+Its code letters were KX and its Czech motto was the Hussite slogan "Na množství nehleďte" ("Ignore their numbers").

 According to an official minute, by 2 August there were 481 Czech airmen at Cosford, 245 at Honington and 169 at Duxford, making 895 in all.

 On 29 August, a second Czech fighter squadron was able to be set up.
 Like 310, 312 Squadron started at Duxford with Hurricanes – it became operational on 2 October, just in time to join the Battle.
-Its Latin motto was ‘Non multi sed multa’ (‘Not many but much’).
+Its code letters were DU and its Latin motto was "Non multi sed multa" ("Not many but much").
 Almost a year later, the fourth and last squadron within the RAF was created – it was a third fighter squadron.
 313 was set up at Catterick on 10 May 1941 flying Spitfires.
-For this squadron’s motto, it was back to Czech: ‘Jeden jestřáb mnoho vran rozhání’ (‘One hawk chases away many crows’).
+Its code letters were RY and, for this squadron's motto, it was back to Czech: "Jeden jestřáb mnoho vran rozhání" ("One hawk chases away many crows").

 In April 1942, 311 Squadron was transferred from Bomber Command to Coastal Command, switching in mid 1943 from Wellingtons to Liberators.
 Then, in February 1944, the three Czech fighter squadrons - now all operating Spitfires - were assembled into a Czech Wing, No 132 Wing of the Second Tactical Air Force (2nd TAF), and they operated together almost all the time until the end of the war.